raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

 Symbol#to\_proc is the standard way to abbreviate blocks that consist of a single method invocation, typically without parameters.
 For example if you want the first name of a collection of people records, you might use `Person.all(...).map(&:first_name)`.

 If you want to do more, such as invoke a method with a parameter, or if you want to chain several methods, you are out of luck.
 Symbol#to\_proc does not allow you to write `Person.all(...).map(&:first_name[0..3])`.
-One hack creates the illusion of an anaphor, allowing you to invoke method with parameters and to chain more than one method.
+Methodphitamine uses a proxy object to create the illusion of an anaphor, allowing you to invoke method with parameters and to chain more than one method.
 Here's some code illustrating the technique:

     class AnaphorProxy < BlankSlate